Reverse Osmosis Troubleshooting Guide

 2. Housing damaged

-If any detectable damage or cracks replace housing and lid
+If any detectable damage or cracks, then replace housing and lid

 1. Fitting Leaks